 Changes to eliminate 64% of his emails

 Longer-term, he’ll “fire” at least 10 of his clients—one third of his agency’s client roster by number (but much less when it comes to revenues).
 As it happens, those 10 had sent half the 85 emails.
+(Here’s more on the ideal client count for agencies.)
 He’ll also restructure things so he’s not every remaining clients’ primary contact, which will take a bit longer.

 Shorter-term, he’ll check his email less often.
 For his clients who’ve refused to consolidate their requests, this means he’ll be reviewing things once, rather than reading one email requesting one thing, then another email requesting another, and then a third email reversing an earlier decision.
 This would collapse 20 of the 85 emails into just three client threads.

 Ultimately, as he implements the changes, it would convert those 85 emails into about 30 emails—much easier to handle.
 This translates to eliminating 64% of his emails.

 Taking immediate action: “Ordering” him to take Friday off